AI

 · 5 min read

+This was not a bug, this is how large language models work.
 In March 2024, GitHub Copilot confidently suggested a Python function to a developer at Vercel.
-The code looked perfect – clean syntax, proper error handling, referenced a well-known library.
-One problem: the library didn’t exist.
-The AI had hallucinated an entire dependency, complete with plausible function names and documentation-style comments.
-This wasn’t a bug.
-This is how large language models work.
+The code looked perfect: clean syntax, correct error handling, a well-known library.
+But the library didn’t exist.

 The Mathematical Reality Behind Hallucinations

-Large language models don’t retrieve facts.
-They predict the next most probable token based on patterns in training data.
-When GPT-4 tells you Paris is the capital of France, it’s not accessing a database of world capitals.
-It’s calculating that “Paris” has the highest probability of following “the capital of France is” based on billions of text examples.
+When GPT-4 tells you that Paris is the capital of France, it is not accessing a database of world capitals, but calculating that “Paris” has the highest probability of following “the capital of France is” based on billions of text examples.
+Large language models do not retrieve facts, they predict the most probable token based on the patterns of the training data.

+The model could not distinguish between facts it had learned and patterns it had extrapolated.
+A 2023 paper in MIT Technology Review analyzed 1,000 ChatGPT responses about historical events.
+The model achieved 94% accuracy on events before 2021, the cutoff for its training, but only 67% accuracy on events from 2022 and 2023 that users had mentioned in their prompts.
 This distinction matters enormously.
-A 2023 paper from MIT Technology Review analyzed 1,000 ChatGPT responses about historical events.
-The model achieved 94% accuracy on events before 2021 (its training cutoff) but only 67% accuracy on events from 2022-2023 that users mentioned in their prompts.
-The model couldn’t distinguish between facts it learned and patterns it extrapolated.

-Temperature settings expose this clearly.
+The model has no internal mechanism for flagging uncertainty.
 At temperature 0 (deterministic), GPT-3.5 produces identical outputs for identical prompts.
 At temperature 0.7 (default), responses vary significantly.
-Raise it to 1.5, and the model generates creative fiction while maintaining the same confident tone it uses for facts.
-The model has no internal mechanism to flag uncertainty.
+At temperature 1.5, the model produces creative fictions in the same confident tone as facts.

 Why Retrieval-Augmented Generation Isn’t a Complete Fix

-The industry’s response has been RAG – feeding models external data sources at query time.
+The theory was to ground the model in real data, to reduce hallucinations.
+The industry’s response has been RAG—feeding models external data sources at query time.
 Supabase, which crossed $100 million in annual recurring revenue in 2024, built its vector database specifically for RAG applications.
-The theory: ground the model in real data, reduce hallucinations.

 The Security Implications Nobody Discusses